syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ![flutter datagrid show checkbox column](images/column-types/flutter-datagrid-show-checkbox-column.png)

 #### Show text in header cell

-You can display widgets along with the checkbox in the header cell by adding widget to the `label` property.

 You can display widgets along with the checkbox in the header cell by adding widget to the `SfDataGrid.checkboxColumnSettings.label` property.